 - Advisers can work one on one with you to discuss if learning abroad is right for you

-- Advisers can assist you in selecting a program, considering academic and career implications, and discussing financial aid basics
+- Advisers can assist you in selecting a program, considering academic and career implications, and discussing financial aid and scholarship basics.
+A Program Selection Workbook will be given to you when you arrive to help you keep track of relevant information.

 - Schedule your program selection appointment in advance, or visit us during our drop-in hours